lingeringwillx/sims2py/README.md

 **bytes2int(b, endian='little', signed=False)**

-converts bytes object *b* to an integer.
+Converts bytes object *b* to an integer.
 The endian can be specified with the *endian* argument.
 The *signed* argument is used to specify whether the integer is signed or not.

 **int2bytes(n, numbytes, endian='little', signed=False)**

-converts integer *n* to a bytes object.
+Converts integer *n* to a bytes object.
 The endian can be specified with the *endian* argument.
 The *signed* argument is used to specify whether the integer is signed or not.

 **bytes2float(b, endian='little')**

-converts bytes object *b* to a float.
+Converts bytes object *b* to a float.
 The endian can be specified with the *endian* argument.

 **float2bytes(n, endian='little')**

-converts float *n* to a bytes object.
+Converts float *n* to a bytes object.
 The endian can be specified with the *endian* argument.

 **bytes2str(b)**

-converts *b* to a string.
+Converts *b* to a string.

 **str2bytes(s, null_term=False)**

-converts string *s* to a bytes object. if *null_term* is set to True, then a null termination will be appended to the end.
+Converts string *s* to a bytes object. if *null_term* is set to True, then a null termination will be appended to the end.

 **pstr2str(b, numbytes)**

-converts a bytes object *b* in the pascal string format into a string.
+Converts a bytes object *b* in the pascal string format into a string.
 The number of bytes containing the string's length can be specified with *numbytes*.
 The function will read up to the length specified in the first *numbytes* and ignore the rest.

 **str2pstr(s, numbytes)**